-In order to determine the professionals perception of the level of compliance to ethical standards identified in this study, two hypotheses were drawn below;
+In order to determine professionals' perception on the level of compliance to ethical standards identified in this study, two hypotheses were drawn below;

-H0: There is no statistically significant difference in professionals' perception of the level of all professionals' compliance to ethical practices

-H1: There is statistically significant difference in professionals' perception of the level of all professionals' compliance to ethical practices
+- Ho: There is no statistically significant difference in professionals' perception of the level of all professionals' compliance to ethical practices - H1: There is statistically significant difference in professionals' perception of the level of all professionals' compliance to ethical practices

 The hypothesis was tested using ANOVA.
-The results showed that, only two (2) out of all the fifteen (15) ethical standards were significant.

-This indicated that a different opinion on the two ethical standards (P value < 0.05), that is clients service delivery (F value=2.447, P value=0.020) and professional development (F value=3.774, P value = 0.001).
-This implies that the null hypothesis could not be accepted, and established a statistically significant difference between all the professionals view about compliance of all the professionals to these two ethical standards.
+The results showed that, only two (2) out of all the fifteen (15) ethical standards were significant, which indicated a different opinion on the two ethical standards with P value < 0.05).
+The two ethical standards were clients service delivery (F value=2.447, P value=0.020) and professional development (F value=3.774, P value = 0.001).
+This implies that the null hypothesis could not be accepted.
+The result established a statistically significant difference between all the professionals view about compliance of all the professionals to these two ethical standards.
 It means all the professionals were of the opinion that the entire professionals have different views and perception to compliance.
-While some professionals believe that some ethical practices were significant, other professionals are of the opinion that other elements are more important and significant than others.
+While some professionals believed that some ethical standards were significant, other professionals are of the opinion that other elements are more important and significant than others.

-Also from Table 8, the result also showed the overall general rating of all professionals, as rated by the professionals themselves in percentages (0% - 100%).
-The percentage rating of respondents ranged from 49.30% $\leq$ 54.70%, which indicated that professionals ranked themselves on average.
+From Table 9, the result showed the overall general rating of all professionals, as rated by the professionals themselves in percentages (0% - 100%).
+The percentage rating of respondents ranged from $49.30\% \le 54.70\%$, which indicated that professionals ranked themselves on average.
 It can therefore be concluded that the professionals have average of 52.37% level of compliance to all ethical standards identified by the study.
-From this result, there is an indication that professionals in the industries know the importance of conformity with ethical standards.
-The construction industry in Nigeria is gradually coming up to change the perception of the public against the notion that the construction industry is the most corrupt industry due to high frequency of construction failures that have challenged the integrity of the professionals in the building sector as affirmed by Nduese (2010).
-Improving compliance to the ethical standard of the industry would not only come from individual professional and the industry, but would also require some inputs from governments as opined by John (2006) that governments have responsibility in ethical matters relating to the construction industry.
+From this result, there is an indication that professionals in the industry know the importance of conformity with ethical standards.
+The construction industry professionals must discharge their duties in a way to change the perception of the public against the notion that the construction industry is the most corrupt industry due to high frequency of construction failures that have challenged the integrity of the professionals (Nduese, 2010).
+Improving compliance to the ethical standards in the industry would not only emanate from individual professional and the industry, but would also require inputs from governments.
+This is because government have responsibilities in ethical matters relating to the construction industry (John, 2006).